 They offer features specifically for your basic WordPress needs.
 These include:

-- Access to the popular Genesis theme framework and 35+ StudioPress themes.
+- Access to the Genesis Framework and Premium StudioPress themes.

 - 24/7 chat support on the basic plan (24/7 phone support for more advanced plans).